Improving Canada’s Access to Mental Health & Substance Use Support

 We delivered targeted recommendations, including a revised information architecture that better connected mental health and substance use content.

 Mental health and Substance use are topics I deeply care about and want to raise more awareness around.
-Being part of this project felt meaningful… It was a chance to learn, grow, and contribute to something that could make a real difference for Canadians facing these challenges.
+Being part of this project felt meaningful… It was a chance to learn, grow, and contribute to something that could make a real difference.